Writing Chinese characters

 There are a number of conventional strokes used to write, or more accurately paint, a Chinese character.
 Because the characters are traditionally drawn with a brush rather than written with a pen the pressure of the brush is as important as the movement of the brush.
 Many Chinese people expend considerable effort perfecting their technique.
 In the past, hand writing in the West was considered a good guide to character, this is still true in China.
 Some Chinese make a living from working as a skilled calligrapher.
 A good piece of calligraphy is a treasured artwork, indeed, many paintings have fine calligraphy written on them.
 At Chinese New Year there are still many fairs that sell hand-written good luck sayings for Chinese New Year.

 In the example diagrams for drawing characters we have put the main stroke in question in blue grading from the initial point of contact with the paper (dark blue) to where the brush leaves the paper (light blue).
 The other strokes that are needed to form the complete character are shown in brown.

 The simplest stroke is the 横 héng stroke.
 It is a horizontal line with the brush pushed down slightly at either end.
 Appropriately, the character for one (1) uses a single heng stroke.
-In Chinese this is 一 yī, one of few characters made with a single stroke.
+In Chinese this is 一 yī, one of only a few characters made with a single stroke.